Junior makes his mark

 India's lower order pulled off a thrilling ODI tie in Auckland to keep the series alive, after being seemingly out for the count - they needed 131 in the last 15 overs with four wickets in hand.
 Their magic man Ravindra Jadeja kept them in the game even when they were nine down and needed 29 from the last two.
 In the final over, with 18 to get, Jadeja hit two fours and a six, and got two runs from wides, but managed only a single off the final ball when two were needed.

-The day Adam Gilchrist went past Mark Boucher's world record of 413 Test dismissals on the second day of the Adelaide Test.
+The day Adam Gilchrist went past Mark Boucher's world record of 413 Test dismissals, in the Adelaide Test.
 Gilchrist announced his retirement the next day, and finished his career with 416 dismissals.
 Boucher took the record back one month later.

-South African allrounder Denys Morkel, born today, bowled fast-medium away-swingers with an easy action and plenty of pace off the pitch and was a fine driver on both sides of the wicket and shone in his first overseas tour to England in 1929, taking 14 wickets and scoring 321 runs in five Tests.
+South African allrounder Denys Morkel, born today, bowled fast-medium awayswingers with an easy action and plenty of pace off the pitch.
+A fine driver on both sides of the wicket, he shone on his first overseas tour to England in 1929, scoring 321 runs in five Tests and taking 14 wickets.
 But having decided to move to England, he was unavailable to play the MCC in 1930-31.
 He did make South Africa's tour to Australia in 1931-32 but was a disappointment, mostly because of poor health.
 He set up a business in the motor trade in Nottingham, which became a flourishing concern.

-The birth of Cheteshwar Pujara, who succeeded Rahul Dravid at No. 3 for India in Tests and displayed admirable consistency, composure and patience at the crease in his first few seasons.
-Pujara had scored a triple-century and two doubles before he made his Test debut.
+The birth of Cheteshwar Pujara, who succeeded Rahul Dravid at No. 3 for India in Tests, before which he scored a triple-century and two doubles in first-class cricket.
 A knee injury kept him out for much of 2011 but he celebrated his return with centuries against New Zealand, England and Australia, in the process becoming the joint-fastest Indian to 1000 Test runs in terms of Tests played.
-He struggled overseas through 2014, but regained his touch in the 2015 tour of Sri Lanka, carrying his bat with 145 in Colombo, showing his class on a pitch in which his colleagues failed.
+He struggled overseas through 2014 but regained his touch on the 2015 tour of Sri Lanka, carrying his bat with 145 in Colombo, in a match in which his colleagues failed.
 More heavy run-making followed in the 2016-17 home season, in which he scored centuries in three consecutive matches straddling Test series against New Zealand and England.